floss1138/dxMagic/README.md

 **dx_attout** is the resulting attout.txt files, keeping the same name but with a new extension.
 **dx_xlsx** is the resulting attout.txt file converted to .xlsx format.
 Files without the extension .dxx and .dxf (lower case) will not be processed.

+Attribute data will be extracted as an attribute.txt file matching AutoKADs attribute export & also as an xlsx.
+The first column of the xlsx contains the zoom to object command for that entity.
+Paste into the CAD command line and press return twice.
+This Magic Margin will have future use.
+The xlsx2txt script will ignore the A column; it can be used for notes.

 ## USING dx_insert (-h -l)
 `dx_insert` takes an attout.txt formatted file (from AutoKADs attout/export attributes or dx_extract) and merges this data back into a dxf file of the same name (and the same meta-data of course)